Husker Football From A to Z

 I - Indoor Practice Facilities - Nebraska enjoys a pair of full-sized indoor practice facilities with the addition of the Hawks Championship Center as part of the Memorial Stadium Expansion Project.
 Open in the spring of 2006, the Hawks Championship Center features identical FieldTurf to Memorial Stadium.
 Nebraska's first indoor practice facility - Cook Pavilion - was completed in 1987.

-J - January - Nebraska has played in January bowl games a total of 34 times.
+J - January - Nebraska has played in January bowl games a total of 35 times.
 The Huskers have captured three of their national championships with victories on Jan.
 1, their other two were earned with victories on Jan.
-2. Nebraska played in its most recent January bowl game following the 2012 season, when the Huskers lost to Georgia in the 2013 Capital One Bowl.
+2. Nebraska played in its most recent January bowl game following the 2013 season, when the Huskers beat Georgia in the 2014 Gator Bowl.

 K - Kansas - Nebraska's oldest rival.
 The two teams have met 117 times, marking the country's third-longest series.
-The series is continuous since 1906 (105 seasons) and became the longest continuous series in I-A in 1998.
+The series was continuous from 1906 (105 seasons) and became the longest continuous series in I-A in 1998.
 Nebraska holds a 91-23-3 record in the series and won 36 straight games from 1969 to 2004.

 L - Lombardi Award - Nebraska is tied for second in the nation with five Lombardi Award winners.
 Middle guard Rich Glover won the award in 1972, center Dave Rimington and offensive guard Dean Steinkuhler won the trophy in back-to-back seasons in 1982 and 1983, rush end Grant Wistrom won the award in 1997, and defensive tackle Ndamukong Suh became NU's fifth recipient in 2009.